billhartcivica/portainer-docker-compose/README.md

 # Docker-Compose file for a basic Portainer deployment

 Portainer is a management system for overseeing, monitoring and maintaining your Docker or Docker-Swarm deployments.
-Easy to deploy, it provides an easy, graphical method of controlling your Docker estate.
+Easy to deploy, it provides an simple, graphical method of controlling your Docker estate.

 - Start by installing Docker on your system (eg: yum -y install docker-ce or apt-get install docker).
 - Install docker-compose (ref: https://docs.docker.com/compose/install/)